-HOPKINS: So the idea of the big is not necessarily managers you’re appealing to.
-You’re basically saying everybody has the potential within them to be a leader.
+HOPKINS: So the idea of the book is not necessarily managers you’re appealing to.
+You are basically saying everybody has the potential within them to be a leader.

 DANZIG: I believe that to be so.
-I think that these powers – they are in those people that cross my path who are profiled in this book.
-As I developed them and began to contemplate them, I realize that they’re in every person.
-They’re there to be discovered and nurtured and mastered and if that means to use them to lead a more effective life, rather than leading others, then they can be useful.
-So they’re available for every person.
+I think the leadership powers I’ve profiled are available in every person.
+They are there to be discovered and nurtured and mastered.
+If that means using them to lead a more effective life, rather than leading others, then they can be useful.

 HOPKINS: So you don’t have to become a leader in the sense of a leader of men, just a leader of your own life?

 DANZIG: Well, Jan.
-My definition of leadership is influencing your destiny, whether it’s the personal destiny with which you live your life or the destiny of an organization you’re part of.
-That’s the ultimate brand name of leadership, is influencing destinies so I believe that accessing those to influence your own destiny or an organization’s is something that’s within your power to develop.
+My definition of leadership is “influencing your destiny.”
+Whether it’s the personal destiny with which you live your life or the destiny of an organization you are part of, leadership equates with influencing destinies.
+I believe that accessing the powers within us is something that every individual has the potential to develop and cultivate.

-HOPKINS: And do you do it the same way?
+HOPKINS: Do you do it the same way?
 Do you influence your own destiny the same way you influence an organization’s destiny?

-HOPKINS: But it’s interesting.
-That’s the thing that we have the least of, time to contemplate.
-We’re in the midst of crisis, solving problems, moving ahead.
-You have to make time or you’re in trouble or what.
+HOPKINS: That’s the thing we seem to have the least of, time to contemplate.
+We are in the midst of a crisis, solving problems and moving ahead.
+You have to make time, or you are in trouble, or what?

 DANZIG: I think Jan, that’s a matter of mindset.
-I do not hold myself up as a paragon, but I’ve been running a very large company for 20 years.
-We have 6,000 employees.
-We’re all across the nation and yet I find I have time for lots of things in life.
-It’s a matter of your mindset, right.
+I do not hold myself up as a paragon, but I have been running a very large company for 20 years.
+We have 6,000 employee colleagues.
+We are all across the nation, and yet I find I have time for lots of things in life.
 I hike four miles every morning.
 I swim twice a week.
-We’ve got five kids.
-We visit the children.
+I spend time with my five children.
 I collect marbles.
 I write a book.
-I’m not a paragon.
-I am not.
-It’s a mindset I have though that I can achieve these various things.
-I believe most people would be astonished at what they already achieve in their lives during the diversity and how much more they can have if they have a mindset to conduct their life that way.
+Again, I am not a paragon.
+It’s a mindset I have that I can achieve these various things.
+I believe most people would be astonished at what they have already achieved in their lives and how much further they can go if they have a mindset to conduct their life that way.

-HOPKINS: Let’s talk about some of the – you have nine powers that you talk about in the book.
+HOPKINS: You have nine powers you talk about in the book.
 What’s the first one or perhaps the most important one?

-DANZIG: Well, they’re going to be most important depending upon the reader.
-It happens in my case the most important is perseverance and that’s because as I mentioned to you earlier in our time together, I grew up in five foster homes.
-In the foster care system, what you learn how to do is survive.
-That’s survival emerged in perseverance in my business life.
-That was a power.
+DANZIG: Well, the order of importance really depends on the reader.
+For me, I would say the most important power is perseverance.
+That’s because I grew up in five foster homes, and in the foster care system, you learn how to survive.
+That survival emerged as perseverance in both my personal and my business life.

-HOPKINS: You also talk about perseverance and you use yourself as an example.
-What about some of the other powers and maybe other business executives that we’ve heard of or know of that represent them.
+HOPKINS: What about some of the other powers and maybe other business executives that we’ve heard of or know of that represent them.

 HOPKINS: How did you apply these powers at Hearst as a manager running the newspaper division?

 DANZIG: I would hope so.
-I would hope so.
-I hope that what they would not talk about is the way we managed the place.
+I hope they would not talk about the way we managed the place.
 To me management is a given.
-So is management in your life all right.
-You’re a perfect example of it.
+So is management in our lives.
+You are a perfect example of it.
 You had to decide today to get here.
 You had to get yourself dressed and take a car over.
 You managed the activity of getting here.
 But what put you before a camera and caused you to resonate with an audience is the way you choose to lead your talent, not just manage your talent.
 People can make that choice.
-My view is that if all we do is manage our lives or manage a business, we tend.

-DANZIG: We tend to put it in neutral.
-We tend to put it in neutral and it begins to coast.
-I’ve never known anything to coast uphill, all right.
-Management is a given to me.
+DANZIG: We tend to put our lives in neutral and begin to coast.
+I have never known anything to coast uphill.
+As I said, management is a given to me.
 This week, we’ll deliver 10 million Hearst newspapers around the country.
 There’s got to be a management process to do that, truck routes, which trucks are going here, which drivers.
-I think that subscribers in that paper have a right to believe that’s a given, that we’re going to know how to manage the process to get them there.
-But if that newspaper is relevant to people’s lives, is indispensable, is useful to them, is a reflection of their community.
-That’s because there’s a spirit in that product that flows from the leadership of that organization, not from the way we manage the delivery of it.
+I think that subscribers have a right to believe that we’re going to know how to manage the process to get their newspapers to them.
+But if that newspaper is relevant to people’s lives, if it is indispensable, and useful, and a true reflection of their community– that’s because there’s a spirit in that product that flows from the leadership of our organization, not from the way we manage the delivery of it.

 HOPKINS: What about the current trend in management to downsize, re- engineer?
-Is this doing away with that developing the spirit of the people?
+Is this doing away with developing the spirit of the company?

-DANZIG: I think there’s a risk in that, Jan.
-It’s the genesis of why I did this book.
-I felt that our institutions were becoming excessively managed and managed to the exclusion of the role of leadership.
+DANZIG: I think there is a risk in that, Jan.
+It’s the genesis of why I wrote this book.
+I felt our institutions were becoming excessively managed to the exclusion of the role of leadership.
 Leadership built these institutions in the first place.
 Ted Turner’s leadership built this enterprise.
-Then it has to be – that if all we’re doing is managing – I believe we tend to suffocate the organizations.
-We tend to treat our colleagues as adversaries rather than assets.
-We tend to cause them to diminish their free flow of their creativity rather than voluntarily let it flow into the building of an institution so you got to manage things, but if that’s all you’re doing, you’re going to diminish that enterprise and you’re going to ultimately extinguish its soul.
+If all we are doing is managing, I believe we tend to diminish the free flow of creativity and ultimately extinguish the soul of the place.